 Social Emotional Learning (SEL)

 Upholding the WITS value of community is necessary to ensure CPS students feel supported and cared for.
-As students return, they will navigate shared space with their peers and adults outside of their homes.
+As students return, they will navigate shared spaces with their peers and adults outside of their homes.
 Educators have consistently identified the need for SEL as very important to addressing unfinished learning.
 Earlier this month, Illinois passed a new law that will allow students across the state to take five mental health days each school year.
-CPS will invest $106 million in additional counselors, tutors, transition support, support for diverse learners, and resources for family reengagement.
+CPS will invest $106 million in additional counselors, tutors, transition support, support for diverse learners, and resources for family re-engagement.

 Throughout virtual learning, WITS provided community to hundreds of elementary students.
 Educators regularly told WITS that being able to engage with caring adults and providing space for students to share thoughts and feelings was vital for morale and engagement.

 WITS will begin programming virtually for the 2021-2022 school year.
-Learning in person is most valuable for students’ emotional and education growth.
+Learning in person is most valuable for students’ emotional and educational growth.
 WITS continues to work closely with CPS to monitor when it will be safe to return to in-person programming.

 In the end, at the heart of WITS programming is being together to share the joy of reading and relationships.